ensnare-org/ensnare-v1/NOTES.md

 InnerResponse<T>.
 I suppose we'd lose the ability to `ui.add()` the Widget (in fact it wouldn't be a `Widget` anymore), but if they're returning custom actions, they weren't useful in the truly generic `Widget` sense anyway.

+# 2024-04-15: deprecation of Ticks

+Before the Ticks trait was deprecated and removed, I had assertions on the value of things like Envelope in various places like right after initialization but before calling tick().
+Once I replaced Ticks with batch-only generation and lost the ability to query the value, I no longer had a way to ascertain the value for those kinds of assertions.
+This bugged me until I took a long walk and realized that the assertions didn't make sense in the first place.
+Digital audio (including digital signals) is fundamentally about taking discrete samples of a continuous signal.
+The values "between" those samples don't exist.
+Asserting an Envelope's value before the first sample pierces a veil of abstraction.
+It might be useful during debugging, but we shouldn't shape the trait's methods to allow it.